Destruction of cultural heritage by the Islamic State: Ancient and medieval sites

-On 5 March 2015, ISIL reportedly started the demolition of Nimrud, an Assyrian city from the 13th century BC.
+On 5 March 2015, IS reportedly started the demolition of Nimrud, an Assyrian city from the 13th century BC.
 The local palace was bulldozed, while lamassu statues at the gates of the palace of Ashurnasirpal II were smashed.
 A video showing the destruction of Nimrud was released in April 2015.
 By the time the city was retaken by government forces, 90% of the excavated zone of Nimrud, including Ashurbanipal II's palace, the ziggurat, and its Lamassu statues had been completely destroyed.
 Since the city's destruction, The Nimrud Rescue Project, funded by the Smithsonian, has worked two seasons on location to train local Iraqi archaeologists and protect and conserve the remains.
 So far the project has largely been successful in documenting and collecting the remaining artifacts and reliefs; plans for reconstruction are also in the works.

-On 7 March 2015, Kurdish sources reported that ISIL had begun the bulldozing of Hatra, which has been under threat of demolition after ISIL had occupied the adjacent area.
-The next day ISIL attacked Kurdish Peshmerga forces at Dur-Sharrukin, according to a Kurdish official from Mosul, Saeed Mamuzini.
-Most of the damage was done by the Peshmerga forces trying to militarize the site against ISIL.
+On 7 March 2015, Kurdish sources reported that IS had begun the bulldozing of Hatra, which has been under threat of demolition after IS had occupied the adjacent area.
+The next day IS attacked Kurdish Peshmerga forces at Dur-Sharrukin, according to a Kurdish official from Mosul, Saeed Mamuzini.
+Most of the damage was done by the Peshmerga forces trying to militarize the site against IS.
 Only one looting tunnel was dug at the site.

 The Iraqi Tourism and Antiquities Ministry launched the related investigation on the same day.
-On 8 April 2015, the Iraqi Ministry of Tourism reported that ISIL destroyed the remnants of the 12th-century Bash Tapia Castle in Mosul.
-In early July 2015, 20% of Iraq's 10,000 archaeological sites were under ISIL control.
+On 8 April 2015, the Iraqi Ministry of Tourism reported that IS destroyed the remnants of the 12th-century Bash Tapia Castle in Mosul.
+In early July 2015, 20% of Iraq's 10,000 archaeological sites were under IS control.

 In 2015 the face of the Winged Bull of Nineveh was damaged.